Tiny-Earth/DemoSite/site/src/intro.md

 <!-- TODO what are the full citation used in the below sentence? -->
 ```

-Opportunity gaps between overrepresented and underrepresented students have been called “one of the most urgent and intractable problems in higher education” (Theobald et al., 2022, Bensimon 2005).
+Opportunity gaps between overrepresented and underrepresented students have been called “one of the most urgent and intractable problems in higher education” (Bensimon, 2005, p.
+99).

 ### What the US Reports Say about STEM Education

 Most US science is taught as lectures that are dominated by facts rather than principles and ways of thinking [stains_anatomy_2018](@cite).
-Sadly, substantial evidence shows that lecturing alone is a relatively ineffective way of teaching, and retention from lectures is poor.
-But report after report shows there are better ways to teach science, to teach scientifically, and that these approaches also serve to make science education more equitable:
+Substantial evidence shows that lecturing alone is a relatively ineffective way of teaching, and retention from lectures is poor.
+But reports show there are better ways to teach science, to teach scientifically, and that these approaches also serve to make science education more equitable:

 ```@raw html
 <!-- TODO what are the full citations used in the points below? -->
 ```

--  In *Science for All*, the American Association for the Advancement of Science (1989) called for a scientifically literate public and charged higher educators with teaching scientific habits of mind.
+-  In *Science for All* (1989), the American Association for the Advancement of Science called for a scientifically literate public and charged higher educators with teaching scientific habits of mind.
 They noted that employers were demanding more efficient and effective employees with problem-solving capabilities, the ability to work in teams, and analytical skills, yet students were unprepared for these demands.
 - In 2003, the National Research Council published *Bio2010*, a report recommending that curriculum better reflect the nature of science as a dynamic, interdisciplinary, and rapidly changing frontier.
-- *Vision and Change* (2008) connected science goals with faculty development practices, and called for more research in STEM higher education.
+- *Vision and Change* (2008) connected science goals with faculty development practices and called for more research in STEM higher education.
 - *Engage to Excel* (2012) purported that improving undergraduate STEM education to address these weaknesses is a national imperative to address STEM workforce shortages.
 - A consensus report from the National Academies on undergraduate STEM education (2018) identified that improving the quality and impact of undergraduate STEM education requires progress on three goals [dibner2018indicators](@cite):
     1. Increase students’ competence in STEM concepts and skills by engaging them in evidence-based STEM educational practices and programs.